peteroupc/peteroupc.github.io/random.md

 A PRNG is a high-quality RNG if&mdash;
 - it generates bits that behave like independent uniform random bits (at least for nearly all practical purposes outside of information security),
-- its state length is at least 64 bits, and
+- it admits any of 2<sup>63</sup> or more different seeds without shortening or compressing those seeds, and
+- it either&mdash;
-- it either satisfies the _collision resistance_ property or has a period (maximum size of a "random" number cycle) at or close to 2<sup>N</sup>, where N is its state length.
+    - satisfies the _collision resistance_ property,
+    - has a period (maximum size of a "random" number cycle) at or close to the number of different seeds the PRNG admits, or

-The high-quality PRNG's state length SHOULD be at least 128 bits.
+    - provides multiple sequences that are different for each seed, have at least 2<sup>64</sup> numbers each, do not overlap, and behave like independent random number sequences.

+The high-quality PRNG SHOULD admit any of 2<sup>127</sup> or more seeds.

 Every cryptographic RNG is also a high-quality RNG.